or… I Have Too Many Damn Ebikes

 The Big Fat Dummy

-The most recent addition to the Pacific Fleet, The Surly Big Fat Dummy is its second aircraft carrier, with a 40″ skateboard deck (and below-deck hangar) putting the length of this behemoth at just over 8 feet.
-This bike is in the beginnings of its build writeup here on the site.
+One of the more recent addition to the Pacific Fleet, The Surly Big Fat Dummy is its second aircraft carrier, with a 40″ skateboard deck (and below-deck hangar) putting the length of this behemoth at just over 8 feet.
+This bike has a complete and detailed writeup here.

 In no particular order, the ships that are no longer in the fleet